WhatsApp/erlt/doc/01_intro.md

 - IJ scala plugin is well usable

-StErlang can type-check ErlT files (and directories!) on its own (without being a part of erltc toolchain).
+StErlang can type-check ErlT files (and directories!) on its own (without being a part of erlt toolchain).

 ```
 sbt:sterlang> run examples/elm-core